CopernicusPY/DinoAI/README.md

 # Updates Log
 - [x] Clear the code
 - [x] Add image annotation to display pixel value
+- [x] Check if the game status is day/night
 - [ ] Check pixel value and jump if needed
 - [ ] Change pixel x depending on game speed
 # Installation